scaramangagency/translated/README.md

 # translated plugin for Craft CMS 3.x

-Request translations from translated from the comfort of your dashboard
+Request translations via translated from the comfort of your dashboard

 ## Requirements